amoltdhage/ReactNative-DeleteAPIDemoApp/README.md

 6. **Explore and Learn:**
    - Fetch user data by pressing "Fetch User Data" and observe the delayed fetch.
-   - Delete individual user records using the "Delete" button.
+   - Delete individual user records with a confirmation dialog using the "Delete" button.

+This project provides a practical example of integrating delete API functionality with React Native, making it an excellent resource for both learning and reference.

 This is a new [**React Native**](https://reactnative.dev) project, bootstrapped using [`@react-native-community/cli`](https://github.com/react-native-community/cli).